Ayushrajput18/Zen-Lang/README.md

 ```
 ---
 <h3>📜 License</h3>
-Licensed under the MIT License.
+Licensed under the Apache-2.0 license
 <br>
 Free to use, modify, and distribute.
 <br>